BidPal/boilr/README.md

 For more details, see [Introduction](https://github.com/BidPal/boilr/wiki/Introduction) page.

+# History
+This project originated at [tmrts/boilr](https://github.com/tmrts/boilr).
+We have found this utility extremely useful but it has been unmaintained for close to a year at the time of writing.
+As such, we have decided to create a permanent fork and continue development here.

 # Features
 * **No dependencies (NodeJS, Python Interpreter etc.)** - Boilr is a single statically linked binary.
 Grab the one that fits your architecture, and you're all set to save time by using templates!